-Aspirin is a common medicine that has a number of uses, from relieving pain to reducing the risk of serious problems such as heart attacks and strokes.
+Aspirin is a common medicine that has many uses.
+It can relieve pain and reduce the risk of serious problems like heart attacks and strokes.

-Some types can be bought over the counter from pharmacies, while others are only available on prescription.
+Some types of aspirin can be bought over the counter from pharmacies.
+Others are only available on prescription.

 It's often used for short-term relief from:

-Long-term treatment with low doses of aspirin – usually 75mg – has an antiplatelet effect, which means it makes the blood less sticky and can stop blood clots developing.
+Long-term treatment with low doses of aspirin (usually 75mg) has an antiplatelet effect.
+This means it makes the blood less sticky and can stop blood clots developing.

 A doctor may recommend this if you have or have had: